adam-ayan/3d-graphics-renderer/README.md

+Note: This project is ongoing.
+It is just recently imported here from my local machine.
+Additional updates are coming!

 # 3D Graphics Renderer

 - Ongoing C++ application that processes 3D vertex input data to render accurate images of polyhedra, supporting multiple file formats, dynamic transformations, and customizable camera perspectives for interactive visualization.